Are restaurant meals really cheaper than cooking at home?

 Go ahead, dine out if you please — and your local mom-and-pop restaurants will be grateful for your business.

 But careful shopping at the grocery store can still produce thriftier meals than most restaurant fare.
-Be a coupon clipper.
-Watch for special deals.
+You may want to be a coupon clipper or watch for special deals.

 With consumer prices at a 40-year high, savvy consumers know they have to put more work into their shopping if they want to save a buck.